The Future Looks Bright

 - Students are eligible to apply to take the BICSI level one exam at the end of their second year, and can apply to take the level two exam at the end of their third year.

-- Our Online Electrical Program is designed to allow flexibility for students who live too far away to commute, or who are currently assigned to evening or overnight work.
+- Our E Apprenticeship (Online) Electrical Program is designed to allow flexibility for students who live too far away to commute, or who are currently assigned to evening or overnight work.

 - This 4-year, web-based program uses an integrated training model to train online at your convenience.
 As a state approved sponsor in DC, MD and VA*, the Online Electrical Apprenticeship Program through IEC Chesapeake will meet the same Department of Labor requirements as the traditional live classes